Describe a talk you gave to a group of people: IELTS Speaking Cue Card

 Follow up questions

-What strategies did you use to overcome your nervousness during the talk?
+What strategies did you use to overcome your nervousness?

 How did you prepare for your talk on time management?

 I prepared by researching effective time management techniques and reflecting on my own experiences.
-I created an outline of my speech, focusing on relatable examples and practical tips.
+I created an outline to organize my thoughts and included relatable examples.
 Practicing in front of friends helped me refine my delivery and receive constructive feedback.

 Cue 1:Who you gave the talk to